uier/regex-tutorial/slides.md

 <!--
 Vocabulary

-refactor
+- refactor
-: restructure (the source code of an application or piece of software) so as to improve operation without altering functionality.
+  : restructure (the source code of an application or piece of software)
+    so as to improve operation without altering functionality.
+  example:
+    Sometimes, developers prefer to rewrite from scratch rather than refactor legacy code because they cannot even understand what they just wrote 3 days ago.
 -->

 ---